JPaulMora/ProbeKit/README.md

 ## Getting Started

-Once you have installed everything, you may launch ProbeKit by running `shell/launch_installation.sh` or by running ‘sudo node node/server.js` which will let you setup custom flags for the server.
+Once you have installed everything, you may launch ProbeKit by running `shell/launch_installation.sh` or by running `sudo node node/server.js` which will let you setup custom flags for the server.
 Alternatively you can [build](#Source-Code-Install) and use the Probe Kit.app

+**Note:** The default _pcap_ dependency should be installed by running `npm install https://github.com/mranney/node_pcap.git`

 ## License and Attribution